ARMmbed/mbed-os/features/FEATURE_BLE/rfc/000_pal_gatt_client/readme.md

 ## Server Messages

-Messages received (response, notification or indication) from the server has to be converted to an appropriate object before being forwarded to the member function `on_server_event` present in `pal::AttClient` and `pal::GattClient`.
+ATT PDUs (response, notification or indication) sent by a server to the client has to be converted to an appropriate object accepted by the member function `on_server_event` present in `pal::AttClient` and `pal::GattClient`.
 All messages declaration can be found in the file [pal/AttServerMessage.h](source/ble/pal/AttServerMessage.h).